Chapter 6 : Year 1: Hogsmeade

 “I’m sorry,” he mumbled.
 “I just haven’t seen you in so long, and the first thing I saw was him… I’m sorry.
 I know you wouldn’t do that, and neither would he.
 I love you.
 It’s so good to see you again.
 I guess I just… I’m just really scared of losing you.”

 Ginny leaned her head against his chest.
 “Don’t be,” she said, “because you never will.”

-Ron had sat down at his friends’ table in Three Broomsticks, resting one arm around Hermione’s shoulders while occasional casting cold glances at Dean, who sat across from him, unknowingly discussing McGonnagall’s decision to not let Luna comment the upcoming quidditch game between Gryffindor and Ravenclaw.
+Back inside Three Broomsticks, Ron had sat down at his friends’ table, resting one arm around Hermione’s shoulders while casting the occasional cold glance at Dean, who sat across from him, unknowingly discussing McGonnagall’s decision to not let Luna comment the upcoming quidditch game between Gryffindor and Ravenclaw.